As an Amazon Associate I earn from qualifying purchases @AMAZON

 Carrying enough water

 My 2004 Everest Challenge was a hot one.
 I consumed about 2 gallons of fluid that day (mostly diluted Accelerade), and I was careful to scarf an appropriate number of Endurolyte capsules at every water stop.
-As well as Gu energy gel (skip the flavors, get plain).
+As well as Gu energy gel @AMAZON (skip the flavors, get plain).

 At the end of the first day, I had consumed 2 gallons of fluid.
 There were 1/2" high salt crystals growing out of my helmet straps (wish I had taken a photo!), and the local wildlife was running after me to lick legs.